Is it important to understand webinar lead generation and how to qualify them?

 - Finish time-sensitive reports.

-- Strategize for your next content campaign.
+- Plan for your next content campaign.

+Don’t Stop At Total View TimeBut lead scoring doesn’t stop there.
+How long did this lead stay for?
 A lead who watched for the full hour deserves more attention than a lead who only viewed your webinar for only 10 minutes.
-Don’t just look at their total view time.
-What did they do during the time that they were watching your webinar?
-Was this lead passively watching or were they asking questions?
+You can’t only look at the total view time.
+You also need to ask yourself:

-3 Ways to Improve Your Webinar Lead Generation
+3 Tips To Improve WEbinar Lead Generation

 Here are some simple tactics you can start applying today to generate more webinar leads.

-This does two things.
+This does two things:

 - It shows social proof; people are interested in your webinar.

 - Stating “a few spots left” adds urgency.
-Act now before you lose your chance.
+“Act now before you lose your chance.”

-What Happens Next?
+2. What Happens Next?

 This is a great strategy to start getting some sign-ups in advance.

 Thank the former for their attendance and let the latter know that you are sorry that they could not attend.

-This way, you are still touching all of your leads.
-Send everyone an on-demand version of your webinar for them to watch on their own time.
+Don’t forget: Send everyone an on-demand version of your webinar for them to watch on their own time.

 Interested in learning about how to optimize your webinar program?
-Download the Smart Marketer’s Guide to Webinar ROI and start getting in front of as many marketing-qualified leads as possible
+Download the Smart Marketer’s Guide to Webinar ROI and start getting in front of as many marketing-qualified leads as possible.

 Stay tuned for more updates on how to leverage your webinars to convert viewers into buyers.